mingik/play-java-akka-redis-pubsub/README.md

 Usage
 =====

-1. Install and run Redis
+1. Install and run Redis (redis-servier).
 2. add Redis host, port, database, timeout and channel configurations into conf/application.conf
 3. run ./bin/activator
 4. Open the browser and navigate to http://localhost:9000/publish?message=world
-5. run "PUBLISH [channel name from configuration] hello" through redis-cli (in another terminal)
+5. run "PUBLISH [channel name from conf/application.conf] hello" through redis-cli (in another terminal)
 6. Open the browser and navigate to http://localhost:9000/display

 You should see "Messages seen so far: hello:world" message on the page.